-The Mount Sinai Medical Center is highly experienced in treating eosinophilic diseases, especially eosinophilic esophagitis — the most common eosinophilic gastrointestinal disease (EGID).
+The Mount Sinai Health System is highly experienced in treating eosinophilic diseases, especially eosinophilic esophagitis — the most common eosinophilic gastrointestinal disease (EGID).
 Eosinophilic esophagitis is an inflammatory condition in which the wall of your esophagus fills with eosinophils, a type of white blood cell, making it difficult for you to swallow food or liquids.
 Eosinophilic esophagitis affects both children and adults.
 For unknown reasons, men are more commonly affected than women.

 In most cases, dietary measures and medications can significantly improve symptoms and control eosinophilic gastrointestinal diseases.
 Testing for food allergies and eliminating any foods from your diet that you tested positive for is an option.
 Some medications may improve symptoms, although they may not necessarily decrease your eosinophil numbers.

 In August 2010, the National Institutes of Health (NIH) renewed its funding of the Consortium of Food Allergy Research (CoFAR), providing an additional $29.9 million toward genetic research and the prevention and treatment of food allergy.
 Mount Sinai is the primary research site for CoFAR, leading seven other institutions around the country.
 The grant will also fund new genetic research specifically on eosinophilic esophagitis.